axel-t81/codetown-general-hospital-patient-nutrition-1/README.md

   | 1 | Average macronutrient levels across all patients (for procurement and meal planning reasons) |
   | 2 | Average kilojoules (kJs) across all patients (for medical and health reasons) |

-* The program wil then close.
+* The program will then close.
 ---

 ### Instructions to use the program: